 Welcome and thank you for choosing Falcon Camp for your child's summer camp experience!
 Overnight camp can be one of the most important experiences in a young person's life.
-Your child will meet new friends, learn life skills, live with peers, acquire new activity skills, and develop fair, values-based social skills.
+Your child will meet new friends, gain valuable life skills, participate in new activities and experiences, and grow in responsible and healthy ways.
 They will also learn acceptance and appreciation of all people while interacting and living with children and staff from diverse backgrounds.
 Most of all, they will have FUN!